labos-medialab/yunUI/README.md

 yunUI
 =====

-Yun UI is web interface for Arduino Yun which enables web (smart phone) control over your Arduino Yun device
+Yun UI is web interface for Arduino Yun which enables web control over your Arduino Yun device